derailed-dash/demo-lz-docs/content/pcp/Decision Records/DR002-labels.md

 - be used on **all** environments within the PIT IaaS Platform.
 - be created as part of the infrastructure as code, not by hand.
 - follow the standard defined for each label in this record.
 - be as static as possible.
-(An example of where a label might change is if owners change roles or leave the partnership).
+(An example of where a label might change is if owners change roles or leave the organisation).
 - use the following format due to label character restrictions: keys will use \- in place of spaces and values will use \_ in place of spaces.
 Any other substitutions will be defined elsewhere in this record.

 {{% notice info %}}